MT4 Backtesting: How to Test and Optimize Strategies in MetaTrader 4

 |---|---|---|

 | Every Tick (Most Accurate) | Reconstructs prices from real historical tick data.
-Highly realistic but very slow. | Final validation on shorter periods for precision. |
+Highly realistic but slow. | Final validation on shorter periods for precision. |

-| Control Points | Uses a smart method based on the Open/High/Low/Close of each bar.
-A good balance. | Most general testing.
+| Control Points | Uses Open/High/Low/Close of each bar.
+A practical balance. | Most general testing.
 Reliable and reasonably fast. |

-| Open Prices Only | Only tests on the opening price of each new bar.
-Very fast, but not realistic. | Quick, initial logic checks on very long timeframes. |
+| Open Prices Only | Tests only on the opening price of each new bar.
+Very fast but not realistic. | Quick sanity checks on long timeframes. |

 Picking Your Backtest Mode